 Weather blocks paratrooper drop in Ohio

-DAYTON, Ohio (AP) — Gloomy, rainy weather has forced cancellation of a planned drop in Ohio of paratroopers from a plane used in the D-Day invasion.
+Gloomy, rainy weather forced cancellation of a planned drop in Ohio of paratroopers from a plane used in the D-Day invasion.

-A C-53D Skytrooper named “D-Day Doll’ had been ready to carry the Airborne Heritage Platoon paratroopers for the canceled drop this morning at the National Museum of the U.S. Air Force.
+A C-53D Skytrooper named “D-Day Doll’ had been ready to carry the Airborne Heritage Platoon paratroopers for the canceled drop Monday morning at the National Museum of the U.S. Air Force.

 The museum is showing movies about the amphibious assault that led to the liberation of France and the end of the Nazi regime.

-The museum plans more special events for the 75th anniversary on June 6.
+The museum plans more special events for the 75th anniversary June 6.

 More like this from vindy.com